 Dog-friendly Loko Restaurant on Dunmore Road in Waterford City makes fresh, locally-sourced dishes for lunch and dinner, and they even host birthday celebrations for partying pooches (and their owners).
 Along the coast in Dungarvan, 360 Cookhouse welcomes four-legged guests, providing treats from their Canine Menu and bowls of cool water.

 Embrace the beautiful landscapes with a stroll along the prom on Tramore Beach; where you can watch the waves (and kite surfers) rolling in.
 Or take to the wonderful Waterford Greenway and wander the car-free walking routes with your furry friend.

 Ireland’s equestrian county, Kildare, isn't just for horses.
 If you and your little buddy need a place to stay for the night, The Cliff at Lyons love their doggy visitors.
 Dogs are allowed in bedrooms and if your pet gets peckish, pick up some doggie treats.

-Walk your dog around the gorgeous grounds of The Irish National Stud and Japanese Gardens Enjoy the serene experience, devised by the Stud's founder Colonel William Walker and as a bonus, there's a lovely café with outdoor seating when it's time for some refreshments.
+Bring your dog for a walk around the gorgeous grounds of The Irish National Stud and Japanese Gardens.
+Enjoy the serene experience, devised by the Stud's founder Colonel William Walker and as a bonus, there's a lovely café with outdoor seating when it's time for some refreshments.

-In Naas head on the Self Guided Historic Walk, taking one of the scenic paths from the town centre.
-Enjoy the open green space and some quality time with your pup.
 Heading north, explore the woodland trails of Donadea Forest Park, with lovely forest treks including the 5km Aylmer Loop and the lake walk.
-If you want to check out the shops, though dogs aren't allowed at Kildare Village, park your pooch in a comfortable kennel on-site and browse to your heart's content.
+If you want to check out the shops at Kildare Village, park your pooch in a comfortable kennel on-site and browse to your heart's content.